-Leverage is the extent to which a business utilizes liabilities (including debt funding) relative to equity funding, to finance its operations, and is indicated in the financial projections template by the equity multiplier ratio.
-The ratio is an indicator of the level of assets relative to the level of equity in the business, and is sometimes referred to as the assets to equity ratio.
+Leverage is the extent to which a business utilizes liabilities (including debt funding) relative to equity funding, to finance its operations.
+The equity multiplier ratio, sometimes referred to as the assets to equity ratio, is one measure of financial leverage and is an indicator of the level of assets relative to the level of equity in the business.

 Equity Multiplier Formula